apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

 	`127.0.0.1 localhost`

- {% include startnote.html %}Currently Drill does not support a 32-bit Windows machine; however, the 32- or 64-bit MapR Drill ODBC Driver is supported on a 64-bit machine.{% include endnote.html %}
+ {% include startnote.html %}Currently Drill does not support a 32-bit Windows machine; however, the 32- or 64-bit Drill ODBC Driver is supported on a 64-bit machine.{% include endnote.html %}

 To install the driver, you need Administrator privileges on the computer.